crs4/life_monitor/README.md

 ### Authenticating API <a name="authenticating-api"></a>

-LifeMonitor supports **API key** and **OAuth2** for authorizing API access.
+LifeMonitor supports **API keys** and **OAuth2** for authorizing API access.

-#### API key
+#### API keys

-API keys allows to authenticate users when performing API calls and should be used only for development and testing.
-At the moment, API keys can be created only via CLI (see the [CLI](#cli) section for pointers on how to call it).
+API keys allow to authenticate users when performing API calls and should be used only for development and testing.
+At the moment, API keys can be created only via CLI:

-The API key will be printed on the console by typing:

-    flask api-key create <username>

-Or, if you are using the docker-compose deployment:

 ```
 docker-compose exec lm /bin/bash -c 'flask api-key create <username>'
 ```

+The API key will be printed as part of the command's output.

 To query the LifeMonitor API with your API key, you have to pass it in the request header as follows:

 ```
 curl --insecure -X GET \
   'https://localhost:8443/users/current' \
-  -H 'ApiKey: KmIIggU9lTcI70fuzZEMHmAFyPHcg82r0qyCVvoKswr2K4XdN8FnVQ'
+  -H 'ApiKey: <api key>'
 ```

 >**NOTE: API calls when using self-signed certificates.** \
-> If are using `curl`, you need to add the `--insecure` flag to disable the certificate validation (see the above example).
+> If you are using `curl`, you need to add the `--insecure` flag to disable certificate validation (see the above example).
 If you are using [requests](https://requests.readthedocs.io/en/master/), you need to add `verify=False` to the calls.
 See
 [this](https://stackoverflow.com/questions/30405867/how-to-get-python-requests-to-trust-a-self-signed-ssl-certificate)
 for instance.